Wisconsin Worker’s Compensation: Understanding Work Restrictions

 Work restrictions must be documented by a qualified medical professional.
 Whether you can return to work with restrictions should be decided by you and your doctor.
 Should a doctor clear you to go back to work with restrictions, you need to ensure you have comprehensive documentation.
 Some common examples of work restrictions include:

-• A modified schedule;
+• A modified schedule

-• Seated-only work;
+• Seated-only work

-• No lifting of heavy objects; and
+• No lifting of heavy objects

 • Limitations on physical activity.